Academic Advisor Training Framework

 Competency Categories

-Our training framework is positioned within the core comptencies that NACADA has developed for academic advisors.
+Our training framework is positioned within the core competencies that NACADA has developed for academic advisors.
 This design intentionally aligns advising at The Ohio State University with best practices in our field.
 Strong foundational understanding of these key areas of knowledge enhances advisors' ability to participate meaningfully in professional development opportunities focused on the praxis areas where advisors apply theory to their professional practice.

 • Core values of, ethics in, and role of academic advising